Enshrouded Tank Build Guide (Update 8 / Forging the Path)

 The loop is short and the loop never changes.

 Open with Shield Bash to stun and gap-close.
-The target staggers; you swing once or twice.
+The target staggers; you swing a light attack, then a heavy attack into the stun window for the doubled damage and stun.
 As soon as the enemy starts a heavy attack animation, raise your shield.
-On a clean parry, follow up with two or three sword strikes while the enemy is stun-locked.
+On a clean parry, follow up with a heavy attack while the enemy is stun-locked.
 If you miss the parry, just block, watch your stamina, and counter when the swing ends.
 Water Aura ticks heal in the background.
 If your HP drops below half, fire Life Burst.
 Repeat.

 Skill Tree Allocation